AleBitetto/Remove_duplicates/README.md

 # Remove_duplicates
-remove duplicates ending with a specific suffix, remove oldest one and rename file without suffix
+remove duplicates in files ending with a specific suffix, remove oldest (by modified date) ones and rename files without suffix